capablemonkey/dwolla-devportal/app/guides/webhooks/04-process-webhooks.md

 Now that we have the `transfer`, we can take a look at the `_links` object and retrieve the `customers` that need to be notified.
 From here, you can make a call to `customers/{id}` to retrieve their e-mail addresses (or to your own database) so that you can send your notification message.

-Hooray!
-You've learned the basics of webhooks.
+That's it!
+You’ve learned the basics of webhooks.

 <nav class="pager-nav">
     <a href="./03-validating-webhooks.html">Back: Validating webhooks</a>